Plumsail/helpdesk-docs/Online/Configuration Guide/Building advanced templates.rst

     {{/each}}

 It contains conditional including of attachments and iteration over them (since each comment can have multiple attachments).
-For this purpose, it is used a system token with a collection of comments’ attachments: ``{{AttachmentUrlsCollection}}``.
+For this purpose, they use a system token with a collection of comments’ attachments: ``{{AttachmentUrlsCollection}}``.
 The iteration over it doesn’t require building a dictionary.
-Each object in this collection has the following self-explanatory properties which are used as tokens within the iteration:
+Each object in this collection has the following self-explanatory properties, i.e. tokens to include in the iteration:

 * ``FileName``
 * ``URL``